GSA/digitalgov.gov/content/posts/2013-09-17-digital-analytics-program-goes-to-the-moon.md

 At peak, we saw this incredible chart — more than half of our traffic was coming from mobile, and nearly two-thirds was coming from mobile and tablets:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/520-x-380-NASA-DAP-Digital-Analytics-Program-1.jpg" alt="Digital Analytics Program DAP real-time stats showing active visitors on the website" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/520-x-380-NASA-DAP-Digital-Analytics-Program-1.jpg" alt="Digital Analytics Program DAP real-time stats showing active visitors on the website" %}

 The leading locations were in the area where people could watch the launch – Maryland/DC/Virginia, Pennsylvania, New York, New Jersey, and North Carolina, with California also in the mix (the mission is managed by NASA’s Ames Research Center in Silicon Valley).

 Zooming in on one of the top locations – Alexandria, VA — we could see an astonishing 86% were using either an iPhone or Android phone:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/400-x-358-NASA-DAP-Digital-Analytics-Program-2.jpg" alt="Digital Analytics Program DAP pie chart stats showing operating system usage in Alexandria, Virginia" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/400-x-358-NASA-DAP-Digital-Analytics-Program-2.jpg" alt="Digital Analytics Program DAP pie chart stats showing operating system usage in Alexandria, Virginia" %}

 In addition to the mobile insight, we got our usual traffic metrics: